 With scopes available to use for free from the North Wales Wildlife Trust, you can see the pair nesting from a safe distance from Sailing Club Bay from April to the end of August.
 Or for a closer up experience, the RSPB are helping to staff our osprey hide.

-Sharing with just one other photographer, the hide is kitted out with 1 way glass, snoods, gimbals and even comfy seats.
+The hide is kitted out with one-way glass, snoods, gimbals and even comfy seats.
 RSPB staff will be on hand to answer any questions about the Ospreys.

 The Llyn Brenig Osprey project began in 2013.